 However, let’s break it down to systems and basics!

 Let’s talk first about the types of electricity you have at your disposal to use within your RV.
 For discussion purpose, let’s “assume” you are hooked up in a campground or RV Park - therefore, "shore power"

-There are 2 main types of sources of RV electricity within your RV – 12 Volt DC and 120 Volt AC (same as 110 volt, for our purposes).
+There are 2 main types of sources of RV electricity within your RV – 12 Volt DC and 120 Volt AC (same as 110 volt - just like your stick & brick, for our purposes).

 The 12 volt DC electricity powers our necessary items; the 120 Volt AC powers more of the “luxuries” of an RV.